11 Jul Social Security Disability and VA Disability

 - The process of applying for VA benefits is shorter and more straightforward than Social Security Disability.
 First, the claimant must prove that he or she is a military veteran (with a non-dishonorable discharge).
 Secondly, the claimant must prove that his/her medical condition(s) resulted from military service.

 - The Social Security Disability benefit amount is based on past earned income.
 Those with higher past earnings, who paid higher FICA taxes, will receive a larger benefit.
-The maximum amount a beneficiary can receive is $2,600, however, the average benefit is $1,300.
+The maximum amount a beneficiary can receive in 2018 is $2,788, however, the average benefit is $1,300.

 - The monthly benefit for VA Disability is more than double the Social Security Disability amount.